simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 02 Chat AWS.md

 ---
 **Part 3 - Initial Configuration and Test**

 4. **TODO-02**: Open the **pom.xml** file.
 Add the dependency for Amazon Bedrock.
 The groupId value will be `org.springframework.ai`.
-The artifactId will be `spring-ai-bedrock-converse-spring-boot-starter`.
+The artifactId will be `spring-ai-starter-model-bedrock-converse`.
 Save your work.

 ```
 <dependency>
 	<groupId>org.springframework.ai</groupId>
-	<artifactId>spring-ai-bedrock-converse-spring-boot-starter</artifactId>
+	<artifactId>spring-ai-starter-model-bedrock-converse</artifactId>
 </dependency>
 ```
 - Note: Some IDEs may require you to "refresh" your project after altering dependencies in Maven/Gradle.